vanstinator/re-run-open-prs-on-base-update/README.md

 This GitHub Action simply identifies the open PRs targeting the branch where the action is running and will issue a workflow re-run to the Github API.
 If the workflow is currently running it will be canceled so it can be run again.

-**NOTE:** The provided GitHub Token must be a Maintainer of the repository, otherwise it won't be able to push to PR branches.
-Also, the PRs to be updated must have "Allow edits from Maintainers" checked.

-**NOTE:** The provided GitHub Token must have the `repo/public_repo` scope to be able to push commits.

 ### Usage